OSI-Concerns/election-results-2025/petition.md

 We the undersigned petition the Open Source Initiative (OSI) to release the complete and accurate results of the 2025 Board of Directors Individual and Affiliate elections.
 We call for this transparency out of concern that OSI's mishandling of its recent Board elections has damaged the organization's credibility and reputation.

-OSI's relies *entirely* on community deference and respect in order to retain its role as an authority that promotes Open Source values and the consistent use of the term "Open Source".
+OSI relies *entirely* on community deference and respect in order to retain its role as an authority that promotes Open Source values and the consistent use of the term "Open Source".
 So, it is of utmost importance that OSI repair its integrity with its members and the wider OSS community.